WHAT'S THE HISTORY OF LAX?

 place.
 Notice the agricultural use of land nearby.

-gets you the following brief text about Mines Field.
-Click
+A now defunct link presented the following brief text about Mines Field.

 "LA's INTERNATIONAL BEAN FIELD

 where Los Angeles International airport stands today.
 Back

 in the 1920s it was part of Southern California's prosperous

 ranching business.
 The city's energetic Chamber of Commerce

 promoted the idea of building a municipal airport on the land

 even though flying was still a wing and a prayer activity.